panshul1/Assignment1_ruby/README.md

 here i hosted the website on heroku
-# plz click on the link
+# plz click on the link to run the application
 https://course-regapp-panshul.herokuapp.com